 • Learn from returning students and their experiences.

-• Meet faculty and staff at Webster University who can help with the transition to college and beyond through to a successful graduation from Webster University.
+• Meet faculty and staff who will support their transition to college and through their academic journey at Webster University.

 • Attend one-on-one writing coaching sessions to learn academic writing strategies.